Blaizzy/mlx-embeddings/docs/Manpage.md

     *Default:* the value of the user's `DISPLAY` environment variable.

+  * `HOMEBREW_DISPLAY_INSTALL_TIMES`:
+    If set, Homebrew will print install times for each formula at the end of the run.

   * `HOMEBREW_EDITOR`:
     If set, Homebrew will use this editor when editing a single formula, or several formulae in the same directory.